MicrosoftDocs/cpp-docs/docs/visual-cpp-in-visual-studio.md

 Learn how to create effective error reports against the Visual C++ toolset (compiler, linker, and other tools), and ways to submit your report.

 [Visual C++ Porting and Upgrading Guide](porting/visual-cpp-porting-and-upgrading-guide.md)<br/>
-Guidance for porting code and upgrading projects to Visual Studio 2017, including porting C++ code to Windows 10 and the Universal Windows Platform.
+Guidance for porting code and upgrading projects to Visual Studio 2015 or Visual Studio 2017, including porting C++ code to Windows 10 and the Universal Windows Platform.

 [Visual C++ Team Blog](http://blogs.msdn.com/b/vcblog/)<br/>
 Learn more about new features and the latest information from the developers of [!INCLUDE[vcprvc](build/includes/vcprvc_md.md)].